ngageoint/mapcache-electron/README.md

 ## About
 MapCache is a desktop application running in Electron, built for Windows, Linux, and MacOS.
 It provides the ability to create GeoPackages from geospatial data sources.
-Supported geospatial data formats include WMS, WFS, XYZ, GeoTIFF, KMZ/KML, GeoJSON, and SHP.
+Supported geospatial data formats include WMS, WFS, XYZ, GeoTIFF, KMZ/KML, GeoJSON, MBTiles (raster) and SHP.

 ## Develop
 [Development Instructions](BUILD.md)